 Refinancing a mortgage can provide lots of advantages for homeowners.
 They can lock in a lower interest rate or shorten the term of their loan that can help them save thousands of dollars in their monthly mortgage payments.

 However, there are still lots of confusion about the refinancing process that hinder them from reaping its benefits.
-If you’re one of those who have been contemplating if you’ll jump at the opportunity, we debunk the most common refinancing misconceptions to help you decide whether it is a smart choice for you.
+If you’re one of those who been contemplating if you’ll jump at the opportunity, we debunk the most common refinancing misconceptions to help you decide whether it is a smart choice for you.

-While there are specific eligibility requirements, many homeowners do qualify for a refinance.
+While there are specific eligibility requirements, many homeowners qualify for a refinance.
 Even those who haven’t built up a lot of equity in their homes or are struggling to get their credit back on track might qualify.

 The guidelines have now loosened up that homeowners who thought they couldn’t refinance before because of credit or employment issues just need to approach a lender to know the process.
 Don’t let your ‘low financial self-esteem’ stop you before you even get started.

-For an instance, government programs such as the Home Affordable Refinancing Program or HARP can help you refinance as long as Fannie Mae or Freddie Mac own your loan; it was originated on or before May 31, 2009, and your current loan-to-value ratio is greater than 80%.
+For an instance, government programs such as the Home Affordable Refinancing Program or can help you refinance as long as Fannie Mae or Freddie Mac own your loan; it was originated on or before May 31, 2009, and your current loan-to-value ratio is greater than 80%.

 Believe it or not, there are many reasons for you to refinance.
 The primary reason for many homeowners is to have a lower mortgage rate, which leads to lower monthly payments.
 It’s also applicable if you want to shorten the life of your loan and save money in interest paid over the life of the loan.